floriankraemer/floriankraemer.github.io/_posts/2025-03-30-Frameworks-Architecture-and-screaming-Architecture.markdown

 ## Mixing Vertical Slices and Ports & Adapters

-Here is a crazy idea: Group your business capabilities or features by module and decide depending on the complexity if you want to go for ports and adapters or vertical slices per module.
+Here is a crazy idea: Group your business capabilities or features by module and decide depending on the complexity if you want to go for Clean Architecture or vertical slices per module.
 A module can become a collection of related but separate use cases, e.g. have a use case "Signup" and "PasswordReset" as module or group them underneath a module "Customers".
-Use vertical slices for experimentation and ports and adapters for more complex and business critical functionality.
+Use vertical slices for experimentation and Clean Architecture for more complex and business critical functionality.

 ## Coupling as a trade-off

 Whatever framework you are using, it really doesn't matter, but you want to be careful how much you couple yourself to the framework.
 In my personal experience, it becomes easier if you decouple from the framework to some extend and work with only what you need for your specific business domain instead of merging your business logic and your input and output ports tightly with the framework. **You** will be in control of these interfaces.
 You can control the granularity, complexity and reusability of them.
-Ports and adapters, the facade pattern and not merging persistence entities with domain entities helps **a lot** here.
+Clean Architecture, the facade pattern and not merging persistence entities with domain entities helps **a lot** here.
 Also testing your business logic becomes more easy.
 I might write a follow up article on that.

 As usual, I do not try to preach absolutism.
 I want everyone to be enabled to form their own opinion based on information and facts.
 I hope the article gave you a few new ideas and reasoning to try something else than you did before.
 It is the best if you gather your own experience and try to build an application as proposed here.
 Personally, I prefer working with applications that abstract the framework to some degree.